ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Home_Automation/Smart_Rain_Shelter/README.md

 ## ⚙️ Working
 - The rain sensor outputs **LOW** when water droplets are detected on the sensor plate.
-- Arduino reads the sensor state and controls the servo motor.
+- Arduino reads the sensor state and controls the servo motor connected to the **clothes hanger rod mechanism**.
 - When **rain is detected**:
-  - The shelter **closes automatically**.
+  - The motor **moves the clothes hanger rod inside the shelter**, bringing the clothes under cover.
 - When **no rain is detected**:
-  - The shelter **opens automatically**.
+  - The motor **moves the clothes hanger rod back outside** for drying.

 ## 🚀 Future Improvements
 - Add adjustable rain sensitivity using potentiometer.